EricSDavis/dietJuicer/README.md

 3. Edit `config/config.yaml` file for your system/experiment.
-The `mergeBy` parameter uses a list of column names to join as the group id.
+The `groupBy` parameter uses a list of column names to join as the group id.
 This parameter minimally requires one column and will generate a group name prefix before all output files.
 See the example below:

     ```yaml
     ## Path to sample sheet
     samplesheet: 'samplesheet.txt'

     ## List columns to group (i.e. any columns left out will become part of the same group)
-    mergeBy: ['Project', 'Cell_Type', 'Genotype', 'Time', 'Bio_Rep', 'Tech_Rep']
+    groupBy: ['Project', 'Cell_Type', 'Genotype', 'Time', 'Bio_Rep', 'Tech_Rep']

     ## Genome-specific reference parameters
     fasta: '/proj/seq/data/HG19_UCSC/Sequence/BWAIndex/genome.fa'